Troy-MA/Troy-MA/README.md

-- 👋 Hi, I’m @Troy-MA
+- 👋 Hi, I’m @Troy-MA or Troy "Mhone Alfred"
-- 👀 I’m interested in Mobile app dev and server side programming
+- 👀 I’m interested in Mobile/Web App Dev and Serverless Computing
-- 🌱 I’m currently learning flutter and node
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Mobile app dev projects and Api Projects
+- 💞️ I’m looking to collaborate on Mobile/Web app dev projects and Api Projects
-- 📫 How to reach me @ troyma009@gmail.com
+- 📫 How to reach me @ troyma009@gmail.com or alfred@ignitionloop.com
 - 📱 My TechStack is
    - Flutter 🐣
    - Node 🟢